a5-stable/kakari_musubi/README.md

 ## Usage

-**Now we can do is very limited.
+**Now what we can do is very limited.
 Any contribution would be GREATLY appreciated.**

 ### is_km?
 return true if given sentence includes KakariMusubi particles.